Understanding Calories In vs Calories Out

 10 x weight (kg) + 6.25 x height (cm) – 5 x age (y) – 161

+You then need to factor in your PAL as noted above.
 The number that comes out of this equation is how many calories you need to sustain your body at its current weight and composition: maintenance calories.
 Whether you should eat this amount of calories is depending on your goal.
-To describe the relationship between calories burned and eaten we use the term energy balance.
-If you burn as much as you eat the balance is 0 or neutral.
+To describe the relationship between calories burned and eaten, we use the term energy balance.
+If you burn as much as you eat, the balance is 0 or neutral.
 You’re not gaining or losing any weight.

 When considering energy balance, if you are trying to lose weight, you need to be in an energy or calorie deficit – this means burning more calories than you consume or vice versa.

 A calorie deficit can largely be achieved in two ways, either by increasing the amount of physical activity you do or decreasing the quantity of food you consume below your maintenance amount.
 Your body will then have a shortage and rely mainly on your body’s reserves: body fat, but also muscle tissue for energy.

 On the other hand, if you are looking to put on weight, whether that be muscle or fat mass, you need to be in an energy or calorie surplus – thus, a positive energy balance.

 As a result, calories in vs calories out is an important consideration if you have a goal of this kind in mind.
 However, being told to just ‘eat less and move more’, if you have a fat loss goal is a large over-simplification.
 This is because it can be criticised to ignore a whole host of important factors, including appetite, stress levels, sleep quality, mindset, calories absorbed (due to health status and gut microbiome), and the variations in energy burned – all of which can impact energy in and energy out.